Chapter 10 Hypothesis Testing with Two Groups

 What you see here are two small circles representing the mean outcomes on the dependent variable for each of the two independent variable categories and error bars (vertical lines within end caps) representing the confidence intervals around each of the two subgroup means.
 As you can see, there appears to be a substantial difference between the two groups.
 This is represented by the vertical distance between the group means (the circles), but also by the fact that neither of the confidence intervals overlaps with the other group mean.
 If the confidence interval of one group overlaps with the mean of the other, then the two groups are not statistically different from each other.

-I like the means plot as a graphing tool, but one drawback is that it can create the impression that the difference between the two groups is more meaningful than it is.
+as a graphing tool, but one drawback is that it can create the impression that the difference between the two groups is more meaningful than it is.
 Note in this graph that the span of the y-axis is only as wide as the lowest and highest confidence limits.
 There is nothing technically wrong with this.
 However, since the scale of the dependent variable is from 0 to 100, restricting the view to these narrow limits can make it seem that there is a more important difference between the two groups than there actually is.
 This is why it is important to measure the effect size with something like Cohen’s D and to pay attention to the scale of the dependent variable when evaluating the size of the subgroup differences.
+It is worth pointing out that this “scale” problem was not a problem for the boxplot or the bar chart.

 It is quite common to make comparisons between two groups as we have done in this chapter.
 However, we are frequently interested in comparisons across more than just two groups.
 For instance, if you think back to some of the other group characteristics mentioned at the beginning of this chapter–race and ethnicity, place of residence, and religiosity–it is easy to see how we could compare several subgroups at the same time.
 In the case of race and ethnicity, while the dominant comparison tends to be between whites and people of color, it is probably more useful to take full advantage of the data and compare outcomes among several groups–whites, blacks, Hispanics, Asian-Americans and Pacific Islanders, and other identities.
 While t-tests play a role in these types of comparisons, a more appropriate method is Analysis of Variance (ANOVA), a statistical technique we take up in the next chapter.

-In response to the student survey that was used for the exercises in Chapters 8 and 9, a potential donor wants to provide campus bookstore gift certificates as a way of defraying the cost of books and supplies.
+In response to the student survey that was used for the exercises in earlier chapters, a potential donor wants to provide campus bookstore with gift certificates as a way of defraying the cost of books and supplies.
 In consultation with the student government leaders, the donor decides to prioritize first and second year students for this program because they think that upper-class students spend as less than other on books and supplies.
 Before finalizing the decision, the student government wants to test whether there really is a difference in the spending patterns of the two groups of students.

 A. What are the null and alternative hypotheses for this problem?
 Explain.